LebedevSergeyVach/EltexSocialMedia/README.md

 > - See who liked the event and who is participating in it.
 > - See the comments and share your comments.
 > - Please like and participate yourself.
+> - Download images from a post or event.
 >
 > ### **💭 Comments**
 > - Share your opinion and information with other users of the app under the posts.